SHARE

 paris boulangerie best croissant

-For years, I have been hunting for the best croissant in Paris, initially starting in a blog post titled “The Paris Agenda.”
+I have been hunting for the best croissant in Paris for years, initially starting with a blog post titled “The Paris Agenda.”
 It took a lot of research, and I tried many more croissants than I imagined I ever would.
 This is my opinion, so your favorite croissant may not have made my list, but feel free to comment below and share.

 While working on my “research” of taste-testing croissants, I wanted to develop specific criteria.
-I prefer my croissant buttery, flakey, and not too dry.
+I prefer a buttery croissant with a flakey, crisp outer shell that is not too dry.
 Flakes should land on your lap or table when you are enjoying the perfect croissant in Paris.
 You can order your croissant at a boulangerie like your baguette, either bien cuite (well cooked) or pas trop cuite (not too cooked).

 I asked a few of my Parisian friends for their favorite croissants in Paris.
 While I did get the insider tips, they asked me not to tell!
 Not everyone shares their favorite boulangerie.
 It is something that is held sacred.